 1. The overall perspective from which one sees and interprets the world.

-as a subject matter is acquiring a prominent place in the contemporary academic discourse.
+2. A collection of beliefs about life and the universe held by an individual or a group. as a subject matter is acquiring a prominent place in the contemporary academic discourse.
 There is a legitimate attempt to recognize Dalit contributions and give them their due place in Indian history and culture.
 Dalit communities, over a period of time have produced intellectuals and theoreticians from among themselves who along with others are reconstructing several aspects of Dalit culture and history which till very recently had remained untouched.
 The emergence of Dalit literature is yet another attempt by the Dalit communities to construct their identity.
 A tilt in the balance of forces at socio-political level has resulted into what has been called by Braj Ranjan Mani (mä`nē): see Manichaeism.

 Mani